elastic/elasticsearch-net/new_docs/contents/nest/query/mlt-field.markdown

 # More Like This Field Query

-Since this is merely an alias in elasticsearch for a regular [More Like This query]({{root}}/query/mlt.html)  NEST has no special method for this.
+Since this is merely an alias in Elasticsearch for a regular [More Like This query]({{root}}/query/mlt.html)  NEST has no special method for this.